3. Using a trained reflectorch model#

 torch.manual_seed(0); # set seed for reproducibility

-We create and instance of the inference class, which also prints some details about the model such as the parameter ranges.
+We create an instance of the inference class, which also prints some details about the model such as the parameter ranges.

 model_name=None,